-Clinical manifestations during the puerperium (6-wk period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum Changes Normal Postpartum Changes Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum... read more ).
+Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum Changes Normal Postpartum Changes Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum... read more ).
 These changes are mild and temporary and should not be confused with pathologic conditions.

 Risk of infection, hemorrhage, and pain must be minimized.
-Women are typically observed for at least 1 to 2 h after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum extractor, or cesarean) or if the delivery was not completely routine.
+Women are typically observed for at least 1 to 2 hours after the 3rd stage of labor and for several hours longer if regional or general anesthesia was used during delivery (eg, by forceps, vacuum extractor, or cesarean) or if the delivery was not completely routine.

 Minimizing bleeding is the first priority; measures include

-For all women, O 2 , type O-negative blood or blood tested for compatibility and IV fluids must be available during the recovery period.
-If blood loss was excessive, a CBC to verify that women are not anemic is required before discharge.
+If blood loss was excessive, a complete blood count (CBC) to verify that women are not anemic is required before discharge.
 If blood loss was not excessive, CBC is not required.

-After the first 24 h, recovery is rapid.
+After the first 24 hours, recovery is rapid.
 A regular diet should be offered as soon as women desire food.
 Full ambulation is encouraged as soon as possible.

 If pain is significantly worsening, women should be evaluated for complications such as vulvar hematoma.